wagdav/thewagner.net/content/2023-07-31-Raspberry-Pi-Camera-NixOS.markdown

 # The "modern" camera stack

-In 2020 the Raspbery Pi team [released a new camera stack][libcameraAnnouncement] which provides better access to the internals of the camera system.
-Today the legacy system, based on Broadcom proprietary software, is unsupported and obsolete.
+Four years ago, the Raspbery Pi team [released a new camera stack][libcameraAnnouncement] which provides better access to the internals of the camera system.
+Today the old stack using Broadcom proprietary software is unsupported and obsolete.
 Unfortunately, many online instructions and tutorials [still refer to the Broadcom stack][CameraNotDetected] which renders them irrelevant to the modern camera stack.

-The new camera stack is built out the following components:
+The new camera stack is comprises the following layers:

 1. Linux kernel using board specific configurations
-1. Camera module specific drivers (in my case Omnivision OV5647 for my version 1 module)
+1. Camera-specific drivers
-1. libcamera library built from Raspberry Pi
+1. The `libcamera` library
-1. rpicam-apps camera utilities from the Rapberry Pi foundation
+1. `rpicam-apps` camera utilities for taking photos and videos

-The next sections describe how I put these together on NixOS.
+The next sections describe how I configured these components on NixOS to use a Raspberry Pi Version 1 camera module (Omnivision OV5647) with my Raspberry Pi 3B.

 ## Kernel

 The Nix Packages collections have a few variants of the Linux kernel.
-The default one works on most hardware without any problems.
+The default one boots on the Raspberry Pis, but the camera module doesn't work.
+The Raspberry Pi foundation hosts board specific kernel configurations

 For my Raspberry Pi 3 I select the `linux_rp3` kernel package, which is built from the Raspberry Pi foundation's fork.

 ```
 { pkgs, ...}: